-Co-ordinator: Dr. LUO Yu 3442 2426 yuluo9@cityu.edu.hk
+Tel Email Co-ordinator: Dr. LUO Yu 3442 2426 yuluo9@cityu.edu.hk

-Exclusive Majors (Students who study the following majors are not allowed to choose this minor): Major in Culture and Heritage Management or

-Major in Chinese and History (Cultural Heritage Stream)
+Exclusive Major (Students who study the following major are not allowed to choose this minor): Major in Chinese and History (Cultural Heritage Stream)

 This minor aims to provide essential knowledge of culture and heritage management and train students who are culturally literate and competent in managing and marketing culture and heritage.
 Hong Kong needs graduates to meet the growing manpower demands resulting from its rapidly expanding management capacity in culture- and heritage-related industries, including exhibition industries, commercial galleries, museum management, cultural tourism, community heritage programmes, publishing, entertainment and arts-related professions, libraries and archives, and cultural and creative industries.
 This minor provide a broad-based learning experience which is generic with relevance across different countries and regions, and with particular knowledge of Hong Kong's cultural heritage and its unique position in integrating cultures of the East and the West.